OlivierSamin1/AI4Devs-Final-Project/exploratory_phase/personal_database_assistant_prd.md

 ### 14.1 Minimum Viable Product (MVP)

-The MVP will focus on providing a simple, internet-accessible chatbot interface to query health symptoms data from the database with minimal features required to demonstrate value.
+The MVP will focus on providing a simple, internet-accessible chatbot interface to query health symptoms data from the existing database on Raspberry Pi 3B with minimal features required to demonstrate value.

 #### MVP Features
 1. **Internet-Accessible Frontend UI**